Forging a Legacy: Stoel Rives' First 24 Female Partners

 Lois Rosenbaum

-If you want to succeed you are going to have to make your presence known, women then and today have to be concerned to sound confident without sounding belligerent, or sounding strident and that's something that I don’t think men don't have to worry about so much.
+If you want to succeed you are going to have to make your presence known.
+Women then and today have to be concerned to sound confident without sounding belligerent, or sounding strident and that's something that I don’t think men don't have to worry about so much.

 Barbara Sherland

+The legal practice and private practice is not easy.
+There are times when the whole work/life balance thing is tricky to navigate.
 Part of the advice to seek mentors in a gender-neutral way because men can be some of your biggest helpers in moving you along.
 My experience was they were receptive to that.

 Barbara Nay